 The Typing Cat: A charming way to improve your typing speed

 Each level contains a series of courses and lessons that will guide you through the learning process without overwhelming you.
 You can launch in and practice typing.
-Still, creating an account and completing the basic lessons is best before proceeding to the advanced ones.
+Still, creating an account and completing the fundamental lessons is best before proceeding to the advanced ones.

 TypingClub